ahwayakchih/waitron/README.md

 ## Benchmarks

-These benchmarks are just to make sure that working with Waitron is not slower (actually it should be faster, as it does less things for you) than working with [`async.parallel`](https://github.com/caolan/async).
+These benchmarks are just to make sure that working with Waitron is not much slower than working with [`async.parallel`](https://github.com/caolan/async).
 Both modules provide different functionality, so they shouldn't be evaluated solely by results of these benchmarks.
 You can re-run them locally with: `npm run benchmarks`.

 ```markdown